carlwiedemann/exceptionsvserrorcodes/README.md

     $ php -f properly-handle-error.php
     Calling with apple...
-    Life is good with apple
+    Life is good with apple.

     Calling with banana...
-    Something abnormal happened, but we're ok
+    Something abnormal happened, but we're ok.
-    Life is good with banana
+    Life is good with banana.

     Calling with orange...
     Whoa something bad happened, we're done.